errsole/errsole.js/README.md

 * [Errsole with MongoDB](docs/mongodb-storage.md)

-## Errsole Dashboard
+## Web Dashboard

 After the setup, access the Errsole Web Dashboard at [http://localhost:8001/](http://localhost:8001/).
-If you have configured Errsole with a different port during initialization, make sure to replace "8001" in the URL with your specific port number.
+If you have configured Errsole with a different port and path during initialization, remember to replace "8001" in the URL with your chosen port number and add your custom path to the end of the URL.

 ## Upcoming Features